Careers360 Logo

 Q3.
 Discuss the effects of deforestation on the following. (b) Environment

 Answer- Because of deforestation, in rural areas, the level of groundwater goes down which means access to potable water becomes difficult.
-Also, more chance of soil erosion is occurring because plant roots that hold the soil particle together is been removed also the fertility of the soil is decreased.
+Also, more chance of soil erosion is occurring because plant roots that hold the soil particles together have been removed also the fertility of the soil is decreased.

 Q3.
 Discuss the effects of deforestation on the following. (d) Cities (Urban areas)